 Liam is a very experienced public speaker and conference convener.
-He has given keynote addresses to numerous high-level audiences, headlining at events run by Thomson Reuters, Euromoney, the CFA Institute, Deutsche Bank, Adam Smith Conferences and the St Petersburg International Economic Forum.
-He has also hosted an array of conferences, often on complex economic and financial issues, for clients ranging from the Association of British Insurers, The Financial Conduct Authority, Evesheds, Caterforce Suppliers, Microsoft, the Telegraph Festival of Business and the OECD 50th Anniversary Forum.
+He has given keynote addresses to numerous high-level audiences, both in person and on-line, headlining events run by Thomson Reuters, Euromoney, the CFA Institute, Deutsche Bank, Adam Smith Conferences and the St Petersburg International Economic Forum.
+He has also hosted an array of conferences, often on complex economic and financial issues, for clients ranging from the Association of British Insurers, The Financial Conduct Authority, Eversheds, Caterforce Suppliers, Microsoft, the Telegraph Festival of Business and the OECD’s flagship 50th Anniversary Forum.

 But his range of experience and expertise, as both a speaker and convener, extends beyond economic and business themes, to include political and geo-strategic issues too, relating to the UK, Europe and beyond.

 Liam holds a first class BSc.
 (Econ) degree from the University of Warwick and an MPhil (Econ) from St Antony's College, Oxford.
 He sits on the Advisory Board of the Social Market Foundation, a Westminster-based think-tank, and also The Centre for Competitive Advantage in the Global Economy, an ESRC-funded research body based in the University of Warwick's Economics Department.